whoschek/bzfs/README.md

 *  Do nothing if the --delete-dst-datasets option is missing.
-    Otherwise, after successful replication step, if any, delete existing destination datasets that are included via --{include|exclude}-dataset* policy yet do not exist within SRC_DATASET (which can be an empty dataset, such as the hardcoded virtual dataset named 'dummy'!).
+    Otherwise, after successful replication step, if any, delete existing destination datasets that are selected via --{include|exclude}-dataset* policy yet do not exist within SRC_DATASET (which can be an empty dataset, such as the hardcoded virtual dataset named 'dummy'!).
 Does not recurse without